oleksost/Pruning-at-a-Glance/README.md

 To use the compressed models, use the below commands:

-This steps loads the dimensions of the compressed model
 ```
+#This step loads the dimensions of the compressed model
 dimensions=torch.load('dimensions_ResNet50_compressed30percent.pkl')
 #Uses the dimensions to create a new resnet model
 model = resnet_new(dimensions, pretrained=False)